lmullen/lincolnmullen.com/content/courses/clio1.2022/index.md

 - Form a project team by week 5.

 - Pitch (5%).
-By the start of week 7, form a project team.
-Write a pitch of 500 words or less that offers a compelling explanation for a project that you want to do, especially its historical significance.
+By the start of week 7, write a pitch of 500 words or less that offers a compelling explanation for a project that you want to do, especially its historical significance.

 - Proposal and work plan (5%).
 By week 9, your team should write a 3–5 page proposal that offers an intellectual justification for your project, the audience you intend to reach, a survey of related work, a description of the deliverables that you will create and the technologies you will use, and a workplan that includes a schedule and that details the contributions of each team member.